fb

 So Google has started fighting back.
 It is now actively looking for sites that are “over-optimized” or that are using shady tactics to game search engine results.
 It’s punishing these sites by either lowering their rank or in some cases completely removing them from its index.

-When someone searches for “best hotels in new york” it wants to actually show you the real, most relevant and objective results just like the computer aboard the USS Enterprise would have.
+When someone searches for “best hotels in New York” it wants to actually show you the real, most relevant and objective results just like the computer aboard the USS Enterprise would have.

 Google’s quest is for objectivity.
 Its goal is to become almost a collective consciousness.
-If you were to ask everyone in New York what the best hotels were and then tabulate the results in order of the best to worst, that’s exactly the result that Google wants to put in front of you when you search for “best hotels in new york”.
+If you were to ask everyone in New York what the best hotels were and then tabulate the results in order of the best to worst, that’s exactly the result that Google wants to put in front of you when you search for “best hotels in New York”.

 Historically Google has done that through the use of back-links.
 It treated a link from another website as a vote and hence sites with the most “votes” for a particular keyword or phrase got pushed up higher in the search engine rankings.